 This Policy sets out how the Organisation intends to support its Ambassadors.

-The role of an Ambassador is primarily to fundraise on behalf of ME Research UK.
+The role of an Ambassador is primarily to fundraise in aid of ME Research UK.

 The Ambassador Policy is guided by the following principles: